 Because they can go faster on more challenging courses, the latest full-suspension race bikes tend to have slightly more ‘trail-style’ geometry with 67-69-degree head angles for more stable steering.
 Top tube reach figures are growing slightly on some bikes to compensate for shorter stems.
 We’re still talking about race-focused bikes built for close-combat responsiveness, not short-travel trail bikes for flat-out mountain descents here though.
 So while there are some 120mm (5in) travel bikes with identical geometry to 150mm (6in) travel enduro bikes, they’re in a different listing.

 4. Capable components

-The more progressive riders on the circuit are also fitting trail-style components to their race bikes and we’re seeing that reflected in some off the shelf bikes, too.
-In terms of specifics, that can be as simple as wider handlebars (that you can trim down to taste) or enough space in the frame to run wider tyres.
+The more progressive riders on the circuit are also fitting trail-style components to their race bikes and we’re seeing that reflected in some off-the-shelf bikes, too.
+In terms of specifics, that can be as simple as wider handlebars (that you can trim down to taste) or enough space in the frame to run wider tires.
 Trek is the only brand brave enough to fit 2.4in rubber as standard on its new Top Fuel though.
-Most of the latest short-travel suspension frames can take an internally routed dropper seatpost too, although it's still rare for bikes to come with them fitted.
+Most of the latest short-travel suspension frames can take an internally routed dropper seatpost too, and it's becoming more common on XC bikes.

 5. Worth the weight?

 While recreational riders have been enjoying the full suspension benefits of better control, reduced fatigue and increased speed sustain over rough terrain, the true test of what’s fastest will always be pro racers.
 From that perspective, the fact that most top male racers choose FS for the majority of their races (just using hardtails for the smoother, high altitude courses) is very telling.
 However, it’s worth noting that take-up tends to be lower among female racers where the effect of an extra kg of frame weight is proportionally a lot more significant for lighter riders.